 Please notice that the class website includes links to many college fight songs.
 We will be looking at a variety of popular examples in class, but additional listening on your own will contribute to your sense of the genre's style and will ultimately improve your own composition.

-Projects will be recorded in advance and played back in class.
+Projects will be performed live or recorded in advance and played back in class.

-Installment #1 - due March 26
+Installment #1 - due April 4

 You will turn in two components: